Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

-We implement a cohort-based estimation strategy for our internal shock, similar to \citet{CengizEtAl2019}.
-Specifically, we construct a dataset at the cohort $c$, firm $j$, year $t$ level, in which $Z_j^{\text{Int}}$ is equal to one for firms with above-median value-added growth between years $c$ and $c-1$ within their sector $k$.
-Then, we estimate a version of equation \eqref{eq:dynamic_did} where we control for firm-by-cohort and cohort-by-sector-by-year fixed effects.
-For each cohort $c$, we consider a time window from $c-4$ to $c+3$.
-Then, we set $T$ to $\{-4,...,3\}$, omitting the category $-2$ \citep[following][]{LMS2022}.
-The reduced-form effects are defined as the average coefficients for relative years 1, 2, and 3.
-In this specification, we cluster the standard errors at the cohort-by-sector level.
+We implement a cohort-based estimation strategy for the internal shock \citep{CengizEtAl2019}.
+We construct a dataset at the cohort $c$, firm $j$, year $t$ level, in which $Z_j^{\text{Int}}$ is equal to one for firms with above-median value-added growth between years $0$ and $-1$ within their sector $k$.
+Then, we estimate a version of Equation \eqref{eq:dynamic_did} where we control for firm-by-cohort and cohort-by-sector-by-year fixed effects.
+For each cohort $c$, we keep years from $c-4$ to $c+3$ so that $\mathcal{T}=\{-4,...,3\}$.
+We omit the category $-2$ \citep[following][]{LMS2022}.
+Reduced-form effects are defined as the mean of coefficients for relative years 1, 2, and 3, and standard errors are clustered at the cohort-by-sector level.

 \paragraph{External shock.}